Creamy white chocolate frosting sandwiched between two soft and chewy Gingersnaps — the perfect combination!

 - 1 tsp vanilla

-- In a stand mixer, combine melted butter and sugar.
-Beat until smooth.
-Add the egg and molasses and beat again until smooth.
+- With an electric mixer, cream butter and sugar together until light and fluffy.
+Add the egg and molasses and beat again until smooth, scraping down the sides of the bowl as necessary.

-- Add the flour, ginger, baking soda, cinnamon and cloves and beat on low-medium until dough comes together (will be fairly stiff).
+- Add the flour, ginger, baking soda, cinnamon and cloves and beat on low-medium until dough comes together.
 If dough is not firm enough to roll into balls, refrigerate for 1-2 hours.

 - Preheat oven to 350 degrees F and roll cookie dough into 1" balls.
-Roll cookie dough balls in granulated sugar and place on lightly greased baking sheets about 2" apart.
-Bake for 7-8 minutes, until set.
+Roll cookie dough balls in granulated sugar and place on lightly greased baking sheets about 2" apart, pressing down firmly so that they are flattened (1/8-1/4" thick).
+Bake for 6-7 minutes, until set at the outer edges.
 Remove from oven and let cool.

-- In a small bowl, microwave chocolate and milk for 45 seconds.
+- In a small bowl, microwave chocolate and cream for 45 seconds.
 Stir until smooth and completely melted, returning to the microwave for another 15-20 seconds if necessary.

-- In the bowl of a stand mixer, beat butter until smooth.
+- With an electric mixer, beat butter until smooth.

-- Add in slightly cooled chocolate mixture, icing sugar and vanilla.
+- Add in slightly cooled chocolate mixture, powdered sugar and vanilla.
 Beat on low until combined, scraping down the sides if necessary.
 Beat on medium-high for 3-4 minutes until light and fluffy.

-- Pipe or spread onto half of the cookies and top with an unfrosted cookie.
-Refrigerate for 1-2 hours until the frosting has set.
+- Pipe or spread onto half of the cookies and top with an unfrosted cookie — if it is too thin to spread of pipe, refrigerate for 1 hour before filling cookies.
+Refrigerate filled cookies for 1-2 hours until the frosting has set.
 These cookies freeze extremely well, too!